ryancesutton/ry-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/6-rest-controllers.md

 Start your application and navigate to `http://localhost:8080/swagger-ui.html`

-What you will see is live documentation and endpoint testing tools of currently registered controllers.
+What you will see is live documentation and endpoint testing tools of currently registered com.example.ryrestblog.controllers.

 You can test any endpoint and even get sample requests/responses to help you along!